 There is no cleaning or maintenance requirement for the equipment.
 The polarity of the activation is reversed each time to prevent any limescale build-up and so no descaling is required.

-With the Toucan Eco III just make sure the terminals are dry after use to prevent corrosion, and wipe the inside of the jug occasionally with a damp cloth.
+With the Toucan Eco Worktop just make sure the terminals are dry after use to prevent corrosion, and wipe the inside of the jug occasionally with a damp cloth.
 The jug shouldn’t be put into a dishwasher.

 Cleaning with the solution